-In addition to the work of the Commission, DOR coordinates economic development strategies centered on people with disabilities such as:
+The DOR also coordinates economic development strategies centered on people with disabilities such as:

-- Identifying workforce trends by applying labor market information and establish partnerships with businesses, career technical education and apprenticeship programs, and other resources and supports to prepare individuals with disabilities for employment. - Partnering with local education agencies, post-secondary education and training programs, state and county-level programs and services, and community-based organizations to facilitate and develop wraparound supports that can help consumers maintain successful employment. - Meeting with local business leaders from identified in-demand sectors, as determined by their local Regional Planning Unit, to develop working partnerships or establish initiatives that support hiring and/or recruitment of individuals with disabilities. - Accessing and utilizing LMI, including, but not limited to, CalJOBS, World of Work Inventory, The Career Index Plus, Career Zone, and Careerinfo.net, to inform plans that help businesses meet their recruitment and talent needs.
+- Identifying workforce trends by applying labor market information and establish partnerships with businesses, career technical education and apprenticeship programs, and other resources and supports to prepare individuals with disabilities for employment. - Partnering with local education agencies, post-secondary education and training programs, state and county-level programs and services, and community-based organizations to facilitate and develop wraparound supports that can help consumers maintain successful employment. - Meeting with local business leaders from identified in-demand sectors, as determined by their local RPUs, to develop working partnerships or establish initiatives that support hiring and/or recruitment of individuals with disabilities. - Accessing and utilizing labor market information including, but not limited to, CalJOBS, World of Work Inventory, The Career Index Plus, Career Zone, and Careerinfo.net, to inform plans that help businesses meet their recruitment and talent needs.